shrutarv/MTevent_toolkit/README.md

 </p>

 ### Rigid Objects
-Execute annotation_bbox_pose.py
+Execute annotation_bbox_pose.py.
 The 2D, 3D BBox and 6D Pose values for all rigid objects and for all three cameras are stored in the annotation folder.
+The masks for objects are stored in npy file format.
 <p align="center">
   <img src="media/scene72.gif" width = "600" />
 </p>